core-api/core-api/docs/specification/encoding.md

 **The Error primitive is represented using an object which includes a key-value pair of `"_type": "error"`.**

-* Errors MAY include a single key named `"message"`.
-The value of this SHOULD be a list of strings.
-If omitted the default value is treated as the empty list.
+* Error MAY include a `"_meta"` key.
+The value of this SHOULD be an object.
+If omitted, the default value is treated as an empty Object.

+* The `"_meta"` object MAY include a key named `"title"`.

-* Any other keys occurring in an Error SHOULD be ignored by clients.
+* Any other keys occurring in the Error `"_meta"` section SHOULD be ignored by clients.

+* The value of the `"title"` field SHOULD be a string.
+If omitted, the default value is treated as the empty string.

+* All other key-value pairs are treated as the error content.

 * Errors SHOULD only occur as the top level element.
 Any Error occurring as a child element inside a Document, Object or Array SHOULD be ignored.